nonarkitten/nonarkitten.github.io/_posts/2020-12-19-Why-PJIT-Why.md

 is handled at compile-time, not run-time.
 All the corner cases are handled; we're no worse than an interpreter already (and may be quite a bit faster) and we're approaching peak performance of "ideal" JIT code when acounting for jitter.

-What we end up with is a processor that's **smoother** in operation and more like a real 68000 processor.
+What we end up with is a processor that's **smoother** in operation and more like a real 68000.
 It's also a completely new way of doing JIT, and that alone is a good enough reason for me, even if we're never as fast as Emu68.